 Betting on the NHL involves moneylines on specific teams to win a game, pucklines (point totals), futures and props.
 The advantage of betting on the NHL is that you don’t have as much competition among the betting public.
 Oddsmakers don’t spend as much time getting every line just right, so it is very possible to find profitable lines.

-NHL Position on Sports Betting: None
+NHL Position on Sports Betting: No Major Changes; Policies Under Review

 The NHL has stressed that it just isn’t too concerned with sports betting.
 NHL Commissioner Gary Bettman insists the NHL is not a popular target for sports bettors and accounts for a tiny percentage of the dollars that are bet on sports every year.